Skip to content

 These configs tell an AI app how to reach Fluent.
 You still use Claude, Codex, OpenClaw, or another assistant directly; Fluent is the MCP server that supplies context and tools underneath.

-Fluent is in early access and open source.
-Use managed early access for the hosted path, or run Fluent yourself to inspect, self-host, or build with the open-source runtime.
+Use managed Fluent for the hosted path, or run Fluent yourself to inspect, self-host, or build with the open-source runtime.

 Scaffold Generator

-The scaffold generator is the preferred way to produce MCP client configs.
+The scaffold generator produces advanced MCP client configs.
 It resolves tokens, constructs URLs, and outputs ready-to-use JSON.

 Client output shapes: